 As COVID-19 restrictions are being lifted, it appears that women are more concerned and worried about the idea of returning to work compared to men.

-Culture Amp, a people and culture platform has found that there is a 10-point difference on average between women and men in regard to how confident they feel about returning to work.
+Culture Amp, a people and culture platform has found that there is a 10-point difference on average between women and men in regards to how confident they feel about returning to work.
 As 56 per cent of women compared to 46 per cent of men want their company to implement more safety measures to the office.

 Women are also more concerned about the availability of Personal Protective Equipment (PPE), with 86 per cent of females wishing to have access to PPE in contrast to 77 per cent of men.